uashraf1981/AWS/Security/README.md

 Basically, we can have this API call from three different sources i.e. console, cli or sdk.
 What we want to do is that we want to create a CloudWatch Event rule which gets populated from the API call captured by CloudTrail.
 The event rule then triggers a lambda function which then enables VPC flow logging.

+Step 1 - Remember, we usually go backwards i.e. we create an SNS topic and lambda function first and then create CloudWatch Event rule since that rule will need targets i.e. SNS or Lambda.
+So here we start with SNS.
+We go to the console and create a new SNS topic.
+Then create subscription in the screen once the SNS topic has been created and select email as notification mechanism and give your email address and confirm subscription from your inbox.

+Step 2 - Next, we create the Lambda rule

-Step 1 - We start by creating the CloudWatch Event rule.
+We start by creating the CloudWatch Event rule.
 We go to CloudWatch -> rules -> create rule and then create the rule.
-We select "Event Pattern", then in service name we select "CloudTrail, and in event types "AWS API call via CloudTrail", then
+We select "Event Pattern", then in service name we select "CloudTrail, and in event types "AWS API call via CloudTrail", then we select specific operation i.e. CreateVPC